Farama-Foundation/PettingZoo/docs/api/aec.md

 - Action and observation spaces which can change over time, and differ per agent (see [generated_agents](https://github.com/Farama-Foundation/PettingZoo/blob/master/pettingzoo/test/example_envs/generated_agents_env_v0.py) and [variable_env_test](https://github.com/Farama-Foundation/PettingZoo/blob/master/test/variable_env_test.py))
 - Changing turn order and evolving environment dynamics (e.g., games with multiple stages, reversing turns)

-In an AEC environment, agents act sequentially, receiving separate observations and rewards after each step.
+In an AEC environment, agents act sequentially, receiving updated observations and rewards before taking an action.
+The environment updates after each agent's step, making it a natural way of representing sequential games such as Chess.
+The AEC model is flexible enough to handle any type of game that multi-agent RL can consider.

-This is a natural way of representing sequential games such as Chess, and is flexible enough to handle any type of game that multi-agent RL can consider.
+with the underlying environment updating after each agent's step.
+Agents receive updated observations and rewards at the beginning of their .
+The environment is updated after every step, This is a natural way of representing sequential games such as Chess, and

 ```{figure} /_static/img/aec_cycle_figure.png
     :width: 480px